GraphRAG Guide

 • LanceDB: Vector database for semantic queries: natural language search over source code and documentation using ONNX embeddings

-When Claude needs to verify a property name or explore an API, it calls the appropriate MCP tool.
-Structural queries (get_class_details, get_class_hierarchy) run directly against Neo4j and return in 4–45ms.
-Semantic queries (search_ue_source, search_ue_docs) embed the query and search LanceDB vectors, returning in under 300ms.
+When Claude needs to verify a property name or explore an API, it picks the right MCP tool.
+Structural queries like get_class_details and get_class_hierarchy hit Neo4j directly and return in 4-45ms.
+Fast enough that Claude doesn't even pause.
+Semantic queries like search_ue_source run through LanceDB vector search, coming back in under 300ms.

 MCP Tool Reference